 Singing-ground and Wing-collection Surveys were conducted to assess the population status of the American woodcock (Scolopax minor).
 The Singing-ground Survey is intended to measure long-term changes in woodcock population levels.
-Singing-ground Survey data for 2008 indicate that the number of displaying woodcock in the Eastern Region in 2008 was unchanged from 2007, while the Central Region experienced a 9.2 percent decline.
-However, we note that measurement of short-term (i.e., annual) trends tends to give estimates with larger variances and is more prone to be influenced by climatic factors that may affect local counts during the survey.
-There was no significant trend in woodcock heard in the Eastern Region during 1998-2008; however, there was a declining trend of - 1.5 percent per year in the Central Region.
-This represents the fifth consecutive year that the 10-year trend estimate for the Eastern Region did not indicate a significant decline, while it is the first time since 2003 that the Central Region had a declining trend.
-There were long-term (1968-2008) declines of 1.2 percent per year in the Eastern Region and 1.1 percent per year in the Central Region.
-Wing-collection Survey data indicate that the 2007 recruitment index for the U.S. portion of the Eastern Region (1.6 immatures per adult female) was 4 percent higher than the 2006 index, and 4 percent lower than the long-term average.
-The recruitment index for the U.S. portion of the Central
+Singing-ground Survey data for 2009 indicate that the number of displaying woodcock in the Eastern and Central Management Regions was unchanged from 2008.
+There was no significant 10-year trend in woodcock heard in both management regions during 1999-2009.
+This represents the sixth consecutive year that the 10-year trend estimate for the Eastern Region did not indicate a significant decline.
+The 10-year trend in the Central Region returned to stability after showing a significant decline last year.
+There were long-term (1968-2009) declines of 1.1 percent per year in both management regions.

-Region (1.5 immatures per adult female) was 10 percent lower than the 2006 index and 8 percent below the long-term average.
+Wing-collection Survey data indicate that the 2008 recruitment index for the U.S. portion of the Eastern Region (1.8 immatures per adult female) was 11 percent higher than the 2007 index, and 8 percent higher than the long-term average.
+The recruitment index for the U.S. portion of the Central Region (1.6 immatures per adult female) was 6 percent higher than the 2007 index and 1 percent below the long-term average.

-Band-Tailed Pigeons and Doves
+Band-tailed Pigeons and Doves

-Annual counts of Interior band-tailed pigeons seen and heard per Breeding Bird Survey (BBS) route have not changed significantly since implementation of the BBS in 1966; however, they decreased significantly over the last 10 years.
-The 2007 harvest was estimated to be 4,800 birds.
-For Pacific Coast band-tailed pigeons, annual BBS counts of birds seen and heard per route have decreased since 1966, but they have not changed significantly over the last 10 years.
-According to the Pacific Coast Mineral Site Survey, annual counts of Pacific Coast band-tailed pigeons seen per mineral site have increased significantly since the survey was experimentally implemented in 2001.
-The 2007 harvest was estimated to be 12,700 birds.
+Information on the abundance and harvest of band-tailed pigeons is collected annually in the western United States and British Columbia.
+Annual counts of Interior band-tailed pigeons seen and heard per route have not changed significantly since implementation of the Breeding Bird Survey (BBS) in 1966; however, they decreased significantly over the last 10 years.
+The 2008 harvest was estimated to be 4,700 birds.
+For Pacific Coast band-tailed pigeons, annual BBS counts of birds seen and heard per route have not changed significantly since 1966, but they have increased significantly over the last 10 years.
+According to the Pacific Coast Mineral Site Survey, annual counts of Pacific Coast bandtailed pigeons seen at each mineral site have increased significantly since the survey was experimentally implemented in 2001, but counts over the last 5 years appear stable.
+The 2008 estimate of harvest was 30,200 birds.

-Analyses of Mourning Dove Callcount Survey data over the most recent 10 years indicated no significant trend for doves heard in either the Eastern or Western Management Units while the Central Unit showed a significant decline.
-Over the 43-year period, 1966-2007, all 3 units exhibited significant declines.
-In contrast, for doves seen over the 10-year period, no significant trends were found for any of the three Management Units.
-Over 43 years, no trend was found for doves seen in the Eastern and Central Units while a significant decline was indicated for the Western Unit.
-The preliminary 2007 harvest estimate for the United States was 20,550,000 doves.
+The status report summarizes information on the abundance and harvest of mourning doves collected annually in the United States.
+The focus is on results from the Mourning Dove Call-count Survey, but also includes results from the BBS and Migratory Bird Harvest Information Program.
+According to the Call-count survey, over the most recent 10 years (2000-09), there was no significant trend in doves heard for either the Eastern or Western Management Units while the Central Unit declined significantly.
+Over the 44year period (1966-2009), there was no significant change in doves heard for the Eastern Unit while the Central and Western Units declined significantly.
+Based on the mean number of doves seen per route, however, there was no significant change for any of the three Management Units during the recent 10year period.
+Over 44 years, there was no change in doves seen for the Eastern and Central Units while the Western Unit declined significantly.
+The preliminary 2008 harvest estimate for the United States was 17,402,400 doves.
 A banding program is underway to obtain current information in order to develop mourning dove population models for each Management Unit to provide guidance for improving our decisionmaking process with respect to harvest management.